 The kids enjoyed the NY steak and plates of home-made mushroom ravioli in cheese sauce (not pictured).

 Too bad that Tony and Austin had to leave mid-service to catch a flight to Cincinnati.
-With the diversity of our main dishes, I could have used Austin’s expert advise on the wine pairings.
+With the diversity of our main dishes, I could have used Austin’s expert advice on the wine pairings.
 Eventually, we decided on two great wines from up-and-coming Californian winemakers.
 The fresh and crisp 2016 Jonquille Viognier from Jennifer Reichardt’s Raft Wines and a surprisingly light and refreshing 2015 Familiar Mourvèdre from Hardy Wallace’s Dirty & Rowdy Family Winery.

 Across the board, the food was excellent; nicely balanced, and seasoned.
 Only small critiques would be that the chocolate fudge cake turned out just a tad dry, and the pot pie lids were tucked in slightly uneven and therefore were not entirely cooked through in places.
 We had a splendid evening, and it was great seeing the Ferrari brothers again.
 Alas too short, but I hope to be able to welcome them to Amsterdam in the future!